Military aid to Ukraine during the Russo-Ukrainian war: Military aid planning

 In late March 2022, Ukrainian President Volodymyr Zelenskyy requested "1 percent" of NATO's planes and tanks.
-Ukraine's requirements moved from defensive weapons which are hand-held such as NLAW, Stinger, Starstreak, Javelin and drones to heavier weapons such as artillery, tanks, and aircraft.
-Ukraine had been relying on Eastern European NATO members' old stockpiles of Soviet equipment, but the number of manufacturers of Soviet equipment in Eastern Europe is limited.
+Ukraine's requirements moved from defensive weapons, which are hand-held, such as NLAW, Stinger, Starstreak, Javelin and drones to heavier weapons such as artillery, tanks, and aircraft.
+Ukraine had been relying on Eastern European NATO members' old stockpiles of Soviet equipment, but the number of Soviet-equipment manufacturers in Eastern Europe is limited.

 Following pleas from Zelenskyy for countries to send heavier weapons and air defenses to aid in battling Russia, a first meeting was held by the Ukraine Defense Contact Group (also known as "Ukraine Defense Consultative Group") on 26 April 2022 at Ramstein Air Base in Germany.
 Participants at the meeting were defense ministers and chiefs of staff from 41 countries willing to provide military aid to Ukraine.
 The meeting was led by United States Secretary of Defense Lloyd J. Austin III.
 They were joined by Ukrainian Minister of Defense Oleksii Reznikov.
 The meeting discussed "a steady flow of weapons and other military aid" to Ukraine.

 The coalition planned to continue meeting as a monthly "contact group" to address long-term support for Ukraine.
 In addition to European Union NATO countries, Ukraine, and the U.S., the coalition includes: Sweden, Finland, United Kingdom, Canada, Australia, New Zealand, South Korea, Japan, Morocco, Kenya, Liberia, Tunisia, Jordan, and Israel.
 Their purpose is to work out ongoing aid to Ukraine, with an emphasis on providing "lethal aid" to help with the ongoing war.
 Austin said, "I'd like this whole group to leave today with a common, transparent understanding of Ukraine's near-term security requirements—because we're going to keep on moving heaven and earth to meet them."
 According to Pentagon Press Secretary John F. Kirby: "A new phase, …I think [Austin] also wants to take a longer, larger view of the defense relationships that Ukraine will need to have going forward, when the war is over."
 Kirby also said, "I don't think anybody can predict how long this is going to go on… The truth is… if Mr. Putin pulled his forces out and stopped this illegal invasion, and sat down in good faith with Mr. Zelensky, [the conflict] could be over now."